lingzhang-lyon/fluent-plugin-cloudwatch-transform/README.md

 It can transform the alerts from fluent-plugin-cloudwatch to key-value pairs as "event_name" and "value", also add more information from the tag you added in fluent-plugin-cloudwatch.

+It also used "highwatermark" gem to store status timestamp to state file or redis cache

 ## Installation

 These instructions assume you already have fluentd installed.